wixplosives/tokey/packages/url-tokenizer/README.md

 Simple tokenizer for css url() syntax

-This tokenizer will find all url() usages in a css text and return array of grouped tokens with the following type:
+This tokenizer will find all `url()` usages in a CSS text and return an array of grouped tokens with the following type:

 ```ts
 type CSSCodeTokenGroup = {